In This Article:

 Financial Considerations

-For your application, be ready to provide detailed financial disclosures, such as funding sources, a comprehensive budget, and financial projections to prove that you have sufficient resources to invest in your project (pay for your cultivation facility, equipment, licensing, staff, and operations) and demonstrate your business's viability.
+For your application, you should be ready to provide detailed financial disclosures, such as funding sources, a comprehensive budget, and financial projections to prove that you have sufficient resources to invest in your project (pay for your cultivation facility, equipment, licensing, staff, and operations) and demonstrate your business's viability.

 Application and License Fees

-• Indoor cultivation: From $1,750 for 500 ft2 to over $100,000 for more than 50,000 ft2
+• Indoor Cultivation: From $1,750 + $450 per 500 square feet (for the first 5,000 square feet) to over $100,000 + additional fees for more than 50,000 square feet.

 Find more information about application and licensing fees here.